Welcome to the

-New Mead Judge and Cider Judge ranks are being created in conjunction with the new Mead Exam and Cider Exam.
-These ranks will apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
+Mead Judge and Cider Judge ranks exist for the Mead Exam and the forthcoming Cider Exam.
+These ranks apply to judges who have taken the Mead and/or Cider Exam but not the Beer Exam.
 Existing BJCP judges who have passed the beer exam can earn the Mead Judge and Cider Judge endorsements on their record.
-More information will be provided when this program is finalized.

 Promotions are not automatic.
 The IT Director reviews judge records on a regular basis in order to identify judges who have met the criteria for new ranks.
 After the Exam Director approves a promotion, the Exam Administrator issues the judge new credentials.
 Judges should not identify themselves as holding a higher rank until they receive official notification, even if judges calculate that they have accumulated sufficient experience points to qualify for a higher rank.
 Points do not count until they are recorded into the database as a result of an Organizer's Report, a Retroactive Point Request, or other program activity.